-The values of $c_k$ are chosen in such a way that on the one hand they are sufficiently small, and on the other hand they are large enough to guarantee that the truncated variables coincide with their original versions with high probability.
-This is formalized in the following lemma.
+The values of $c_k$ are chosen in such a way that on the one hand they are sufficiently small to ensure the applicability of Azuma's inequality (\cref{the:Azuma}); and on the other hand they are large enough to guarantee that the truncated variables coincide with their original versions a.a.s.
+The numerical conditions are formalized in the following lemma.